vanshkharbanda93-alt/IMC_Prosperity_4/round_3/README.md

 The manual challenge asked teams to submit two bids for Ornamental Bio-Pods.
 Each counterparty had a hidden reserve price between 670 and 920 XIRECs, and any pods we bought could later be sold for 920 XIRECs.

-We treated this as an expected-value problem with one extra game-theory layer.
-The first bid was mostly a simple tradeoff: bidding higher made it more likely that we would buy, but left less profit per pod.
-The second bid was trickier, because it also depended on what other teams were likely to submit.
-If our second bid was below the field's average second bid, our payoff was penalized.
+We treated this as a problem with two parts.
+First, we had to choose bids that made sense mathematically: bidding higher made it more likely that we would buy, but left less profit per pod.
+Second, we had to think about what other teams were likely to submit, because our second bid was penalized if it was below the average second bid submitted by all teams.

-Ignoring the game-theory penalty gives a useful baseline:
+If we ignore this penalty, the natural baseline is:

 $$
 b_1 \approx 753.33, \qquad b_2 \approx 836.67.
 $$

-So `b2 ≈ 837` was a natural starting point.
-If we thought the field average would be higher than that, then it made sense to move the second bid upward to avoid the penalty.
+So `b2 ≈ 837` was a useful starting point.
+If we expected the average second bid across all teams to be higher than that, then it made sense to move our second bid upward.

-We explored this in `manual_analysis/ornamental_biopods_manual_analysis.nb`, a small Mathematica notebook that plots expected-PnL heatmaps over the feasible `(b1, b2)` space.
+We explored this in `manual_analysis/ornamental_biopods_manual_analysis.nb`, a Mathematica notebook that plots expected-PnL heatmaps over the possible `(b1, b2)` values.
 The notebook was mainly used as a visual aid.
-It helped us see how the best region moved when we changed our assumption about the field's average second bid.
+It helped us see how the best region moved when we changed our assumption about the average second bid submitted by all teams.

-We checked scenarios with average second bids around 830, 850, and 870.
+We checked scenarios where the average second bid was around 830, 850, and 870.
 Our initial higher-average scenario pointed toward bids around `(770, 870)`.
-However, after looking at a similar challenge from the previous year, we expected many teams to stay closer to the no-penalty optimum, with second bids closer to the low-to-mid 830s.
+However, after looking at a similar challenge from the previous year, we expected many teams to bid closer to the no-penalty baseline, with second bids closer to the low-to-mid 830s.
 Based on that, we adjusted our final bid downward.

 In hindsight, the actual average second bid was about 859, so our initial `(770, 870)` estimate was closer to the right idea.
-We moved away from it because we expected people to bid more like they did in a similar challenge from the previous year, where the second bids seemed closer to the low-to-mid 830s.
-This year the field was more aggressive, so lowering our bid ended up hurting us.
+We moved away from it because we expected people to bid more like they did in the previous year's similar challenge.
+This year, teams bid more aggressively, so lowering our bid ended up hurting us.

 ## Link to Round 4 Review